powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 // Check if some files exist in the datasource by using the `exists(String fileName)` method
-// Since the datasource uses Gzip compression, ".gz" is added to the provided fileName parameter datasource.exists("test.toto") // Returns false: the file "test.toto.gz" does not exist in the directory datasource.exists("network.south") // Returns false: the file "network.south.gz" does not exist datasource.exists("network.xiidm") // Returns true: the file "network.xiidm.gz" exists
+// Since the datasource uses Gzip compression, ".gz" is added to the provided fileName parameter datasource.exists("test.toto"); // Returns false: the file "test.toto.gz" does not exist in the directory datasource.exists("network.south"); // Returns false: the file "network.south.gz" does not exist datasource.exists("network.xiidm"); // Returns true: the file "network.xiidm.gz" exists datasource.exists("toto.xiidm"); // Returns true: the file "toto.xiidm.gz" exists

-// Check if some files exist in the datasource by using the `exists(String fileName)` method datasource.exists("_south", "reduced") // Returns false: the file "network_south.reduced.gz" does not exist in the directory datasource.exists(null, "xiidm") // Returns true: the file "network.xiidm.gz" exists in the directory datasource.exists("_mapping", "csv") // Returns true: the file "network_mapping.csv.gz" exists in the directory
+// Check if some files exist in the datasource by using the `exists(String suffix, String ext)` method datasource.exists("_south", "reduced"); // Returns false: the file "network_south.reduced.gz" does not exist in the directory datasource.exists(null, "xiidm"); // Returns true: the file "network.xiidm.gz" exists in the directory datasource.exists("_mapping", "csv"); // Returns true: the file "network_mapping.csv.gz" exists in the directory

 // We can create some a new file "network_test.txt.gz" and write "line1" inside try (OutputStream os = dataSource.newOutputStream("_test", "txt", false)) {